syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 ## Changing property settings

-You can change the property of [DataFormItem](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItem.html) in `AutoGeneratingDataFormItem` event.
+You can change the property of [DataFormItem](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItem.html) in the `AutoGeneratingDataFormItem` event.

-Here, `Salary` data field is restricted from being edited in DataForm.
+Here, `Salary` data field is restricted from being edited in the data form.

 {% tabs %}
 {% highlight c# %}